Svetoslavb04/AutoMarkt-REST-API/README.md

 # AutoMarkt REST API
-This is an API for a very basic ecommerce application, built for educational purposes.
+This is an API for a very basic buy&sell vehicles application, built for educational purposes.
 It is relies on ExpressJS, MongoDB and AWS S3.

 ## Getting started